Valkure-Yip/ai-debate/docs/JSON_CONFIG_GUIDE.md

 {
   "rounds": 6,
-  "topic": "free will vs determinism", "debater1_provider": "openai",
+  "topic": "free will vs determinism", "common_persona": "You are a skilled philosopher engaged in formal debate.
+Present rigorous arguments grounded in logic and philosophical tradition.", "debater1_provider": "openai",
   "debater1_model": "gpt-4o-mini",
   "debater1_persona": "You are a philosopher who argues for hard determinism.
 You believe all events, including human actions, are determined by prior causes.
 Challenge the notion of free will with logical arguments.",